Slava/peliblog/content/no-data-context.md

 In this post I am proposing a better way to write your Meteor templates.
 The goal is to have more explicit variables and a scope similar to what you can see in a regular JavaScript code.
+We are going to talk about data contexts, dynamic variables and lexical scope in your templating language.

 ## A short history lesson